 Don’t wait until your ingrown toenail starts infecting your very bones.
-Call or click today to schedule your appointment at Lower Westchester Foot & Ankle today.
+Call or book now at Lower Westchester Foot & Ankle.

 Toe and nail injuries are common and painful.
 These injuries can happen to anyone, but certainly more often in active runners and sports enthusiasts and those who enjoy shoes that don’t quite fit.
 While many injuries may heal on their own, the risk of significant infection and other problems is not worth it.
 Dr. Ari Rubinstein, and his team are leading podiatrists in White Plains, NY.
 We treat toe and nail injuries.
 We take toenail injury seriously.

-If your toe is swollen or red, or if the nail is black or filled with blood or pus, please call or schedule an appointment online.
+If your toe is swollen or red, or if the nail is black or filled with blood or pus, please call or book online.

 If your toe is swollen or red, or if the nail is black or filled with blood or pus, or if touching or motion creates pain it should be evaluated.
 An X-ray should be taken, the toe should be treated.